-Indexes should be audited regularly, as part of your regular application maintenance to ensure there are no problems.
-In the rare case of a problem report, Contact Gemstone Technical Support to determine the cause of the problem.
-Most often the solution is to remove and rebuild the affected indexes.
+Indexes should be audited regularly, as part of your regular application maintenance, to ensure there are no problems.
+In the rare case of a problem reported, the usual way to resolve the problem is to remove and rebuild the affected indexes.
+If this is impractical, contact Gemstone Technical Support for further assistance.